BostonUniversitySeniorDesign/21-17-Future-of-Heat/Software/README_Software.md

 Functions in index.js calculate the number of electric homes and electric vehicles using users percentage selection and the weather range using the outside temperature selection.

-### Setup and configure Firebase
+### Setup and Configure Firebase
-1. Create an account at (https://firebase.google.com/)
+1. Create an account at https://firebase.google.com/

 2. After setting up your new project, it will display all the initialization code you need to get started, for example :